 - Exploding a destructive device with intent to commit murder.

 If a minor loses the transfer hearing, the minor will be transferred to adult criminal court, where the minor will be tried according to rules applicable to adults.

 If the minor wants to challenge the transfer determination, the minor must file a writ petition no later than 20 days after the minor’s first arraignment on the allegations that led to the transfer.7

 Minors are never eligible to receive the death penalty.
 The United States Supreme Court made this clear in the 2005 case of Roper v.
 Simmons.
 In that case, the Court held that such a penalty for a juvenile constitutes cruel and unusual punishment in violation of the Eighth Amendment to the United States Constitution.8

-For information about trying children as adults in Nevada, go to our page on trying children as adults in Nevada.
+For information about trying children as adults in the Nevada justice system, go to our page on trying children as adults in Nevada.
 For Colorado cases, see our article on prosecution and trial if minors in adult court in Colorado.

 - California Rule of Court Rule 5.766

 - California Welfare & Institutions Code Section 707(a)(1).